clementtech/ImFlix/README.md

 - [ ] When Not in IMDB site, clicking on the extension will navigate to IMDB site to browse for Movie
 - [ ] On IMDB site, when you search on a movie, clicking on the extension will open the video player to allow the user to enjoy the movie

-### This project is for me to practice and try connecting my code with multiple APIs.
-Please use it at your own risk.
-Always ensure to respect the copyright law.
+### This project is intended for practicing and experimenting with connecting my code to multiple APIs.
+Please use it at your own risk, and always ensure you respect copyright laws.